Estate Planning for Small Business Owners

 The following is a basic outline of considerations when creating your estate to include your family-owned small business to help ease any difficulty in making these important decisions later on:

 - If you choose to keep the business intact, it is imperative that you carefully consider who will operate the business after you pass away and exactly how your interest will be transferred.
-For example, if you choose to pass your business on to your eldest child, you must ensure that such child has the desire, experience, and management ability to continue with the business.
+For example, if you choose to pass your business on to your eldest child, you must ensure that such a child has the desire, experience, and management ability to continue with the business.
 Further, you must closely examine any existing operating agreement to ensure that such a transfer is permitted and not prohibited by preexisting provisions or agreements.
 When making the initial decision as to whether the business should be liquidated or carry-on, it is best to first contact the specific person you choose to pass the business to and determine whether they are sincerely interested in running the business.
 Thereafter, you should evaluate the business abilities of that person to determine their qualifications to so and whether they can easily be prepared to take over when the time comes.
 It is advisable to work closely with your attorney when working through this decision.

 - At times, upon careful consideration of estate planning for small business owners, there may be no choice but to liquidate your business.

-- If your small business does not have enough cash to timely meet its expenses and you do not otherwise qualify to secure such cash, such as obtaining life insurance or arrange for some other form of capital, you may have no choice but to plan for liquidation after your death.
+- If your small business does not have enough cash to timely meet its expenses and you do not otherwise qualify to secure such cash, such as obtaining life insurance or arranging for some other form of capital, you may have no choice but to plan for liquidation after your death.
 Therefore, it is imperative that you consider the exact liquidity and cash requirements of your estate and any intended beneficiaries.
 A qualified CPA and/or financial planner can assist with this step.

 - If you are considering electing to liquidate your business, it is important to review your various options and considerations.